As Zack’s leaves LoSo, some businesses lament changes in the Charlotte neighborhood

 When Lauren Stennie started to work at Sugar Creek Brewing Company four years ago, Lower South End was not yet “LoSo,” with its burst of apartment buildings, high-end breweries and customer services businesses.

 Zack’s Hamburgers, which announced its closing Monday after 46 years, was still one of the long-term staples in the area at the time.
-Its demise signals the latest shift in a still rapidly developing part of Charlotte, and drew mixed emotions from other nearby business people.
+Its demise signals the latest shift in a still rapidly developing part of Charlotte, drawing mixed emotions from nearby business people.

 Zack’s is on South Boulevard near the light rail Blue Line’s Scaleybark Station.
 In recent years, young professionals started to move into the area for work and living.
 New breweries followed, Stennie said, attracting a great number of customers as COVID-19 restrictions start to loosen up.